ecompositor/titan-rexster-fig/README.md

 # Docker Image for Titan Graph Database

+This image is based on the fine work done by apobbati on the apobbati/titan-rexster Only difference is it is using 0.5.1 of Titan instead of 0.5.0 and will soon include gremlin-scala and some sample data

 Titan is a free, open source database that is capable of processing extremely large graphs and it supports a variety of indexing and storage backends, which makes it easier to extend than some popular NoSQL Graph databases.